 A description of the existing environment is provided in the original submission made on behalf of the submitter.
 This outlines the planning situation in the Operative District Plan (ODP) and Proposed District Plan (PDP) and provides an understanding of the existing land use able to be carried out on the site.
 This is considered sufficient to outline the requirements of the Environmental Values Overview described at Point 10.1.2 of the s42A Prelim Report.

-The proposed yield of the rezone would be 4-5 allotments, with the potential for up to 10×5000 square metre allotments if future landowners decide to subdivide further and servicing allows for it.
+The proposed yield of the rezone would be up to 50 5000 square metre allotments.

 2.2 Landscape Values and Natural Character